 Do you have a ritual to help you shift your attention from whatever you were doing prior to an interview and onto the interview itself?

 Do you maintain daily habits that keep your mind sharp and your energy up?

 I recommend practicing being fully committed to the moment during situations where the stakes are not very high, such as a casual staff meeting or even when you’re walking down the street or buying a latte.
 If you’re generally a multi-tasker, it may take some concentrated effort to really listen and connect with the barista or to notice the sights, sounds and smells around you.
 Doing this on a regular basis will help you become more aware of the sensation of being fully present.

 Now that you have tips on how to commit to the moment, do you need additional media training information?
 Check out these blog posts:

 For additional communication tips, check out my Confident and Clear Communication program.

-This post was written by Lisa Elia, a Los Angeles-based media trainer, presentation trainer, and communication and PR expert.
-Lisa and her team at Expert Media Training train clients for media interviews, speeches, investor presentations and promotional videos.
+This post was written by Lisa Elia, a Los Angeles-based media trainer, presentation trainer and communication expert.
+As the founder and lead trainer at Expert Media Training, Lisa trains clients for media interviews, speeches, investor presentations and promotional videos.
 With more than 20 years of experience, Lisa has trained clients for interviews with The Oprah Winfrey Show, The Today Show, Good Morning America, The Wall Street Journal and hundreds of other outlets.
 Lisa has been interviewed and shared her expertise with national media outlets that include Inc., Fox News, Entertainment Tonight, E!
 Entertainment and many others.To receive articles like this directly in your inbox, click here.
 For a custom quote on your training needs, contact her office at 310-479-0217.